Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: -functions of universal deformations

 \section{$L$-functions of universal deformations}

-In this section, we pursue the study of the $L$-functions of universal deformations, raised in a viewpoint of number theory.
-The main goal is to interpret the multiplicity two phenomenon to the $L$-functions of the odd twisted Whitehead links $W_{2n-1}$.
+In this section, we pursue the study of the $L$-functions of universal deformations, raised from a viewpoint of number theory.
+The main goal is to interpret the ``multiplicity two'' phenomenon for the $L$-functions of the odd-twisted Whitehead links $W_{2n-1}$.